mossmatters/HybPiper/README.md

 If there are multiple BAM results (for example, one for each read direction), concatenate them prior to sorting.

-##`distribute_targets.py`
+###`distribute_targets.py`
 Given a file containing all of the "baits" for a target enrichment, create separate FASTA files with all copies of that bait.
 Multiple copies of the same bait can be specified using a "-" delimiter.
-For example, the following will be sorted in to the same
+For example, the hits against the following two baits will be sorted in to the same file:
-file:

 `Anomodon-rbcl`

 `Physcomitrella-rbcl`

 Given multiple baits, the script will choose the most appropriate 'reference' sequence using the highest cumulative BLAST scores across all hits.
-If the search was BWA rather than BLAST, it will use the BWA alignment score.
+If the search was BWA rather than BLAST, it will use the bait with the highest total BWA alignment score for each gene.

 Output directories can also be created, one for each target category (the default is to put them all in the current one).
 The field delimiter may also be changed.

-##`exonerate_hits.py`
+###`exonerate_hits.py`
 This script generates alignments of velvet/CAP3 contigs against the target sequence.

 If BLASTx is used, the model is `protein2genome`